MicrosoftDocs/cpp-docs/docs/standard-library/const-mem-fun-t-class.md

 ---
 # const_mem_fun_t Class

 An adapter class that allows a const member function that takes no arguments to be called as a unary function object when initialized with a reference argument.
+Deprecated in C++11, removed in C++17.

 ## Syntax